igolden/igolden.github.io/_posts/2016-01-08-holiday-fitness-recovery-week-1-recap.md

 ---
 layout: post
-title: Week 1 Recap - Holiday Fitness Recovery
+title: Week 1 Recap - HFR
 ---

 A week has passed of consistent nutrition and dieting.
 Overall, it feels great to be back on a consistent training schedule and meal plan.
 I think it really brings structure to my life as an entrepreneur.